-A \$250,000 annual parental income test threshold applies for the TAP.
+A \$250,000 annual parental income test threshold applies for dependent claimants.
 The parental income test is based on the parents' or guardians' combined adjusted taxable income (page 59) for the base tax year (some exemptions may apply).

 FARM SUPPORT